6 steps to take before changing your Shopify theme

 If you’ve been using the same theme for a year or more, you might be thinking about buying a new one.
 Maybe your current theme doesn’t support all the latest features.
 Perhaps you want more control over design and functionality.
 Or maybe your business has evolved and your current theme no longer reflects your brand.
 There can be many reasons for wanting to purchase a new theme.

-Identify aspects of your current theme you want to keep
+Identify aspects of your current theme you like

 When your store starts to feel stale and outdated, it can be tempting to tear the whole thing down and start from scratch.
 Resist.

 Before doing anything rash, you should take a step back and jot down some notes about your current theme.
 What’s working?
 What needs to change?
 How has your business evolved since you launched your store?

 It’s important to keep a record of any edits you’ve made to your store’s template files.
 While you won’t lose your navigation, pages, blog posts, products, or collections by changing your theme, you will lose any revisions made to your Edit HTML/CSS and Customize theme pages.

 Merchants often make on-the-fly changes to these areas and forget about them.
 It’s a good idea to review your code and note all the additional snippets of code that have been added.

 Whether you’re selling children’s clothing, juice cleanses, or auto parts, one of the best ways to get ahead and stay relevant is by keeping an eye on your contemporaries and competitors.
 How else are you going to keep on top of your industry’s hot new products, revolutionary marketing techniques, and winning social media strategies?